ardalis/VerticalCleanModularMicroservices/demoplan.md

 - [x] Do not use interfaces for data access - use EF Core directly where needed.
 - [x] Use minimal APIs and extension methods to separate them from Program.cs.
 - [x] Put all request/response/dto types that are not shared in the same file as the endpoint that uses/calls them.
-- [ ] Use a root level folder for each feature.
+- [x] Use a root level folder for each feature.
 Name each folder after the entity it works with plus "Feature" suffix (e.g. "CartFeature")

 ### 2. Clean Architecture
-- [ ] Create a new folder `02-CleanArchitecture`.
+- [x] Create a new folder `02-CleanArchitecture`.
+- [x] Copy aspire folder and ServiceDefaults project from vertical slice demo.
+- [x] Create solution file `OrderDemo.CleanArch.sln`.
+- [x] Set up Directory.Build.props and Directory.Packages.props with central package management.
+- [x] Introduce projects: Core, Use Cases, Infrastructure, and Web.
+- [x] Add project references following dependency inversion (Core has no deps, UseCases->Core, Infrastructure->Core+UseCases, Web->UseCases+Infrastructure+ServiceDefaults).
+- [x] Update AppHost to reference OrderDemo.Web project.
+- [x] Verify solution builds successfully.
 - [ ] Refactor the vertical slice demo to follow clean architecture principles.
-- [ ] Introduce layers: Application, Domain, Infrastructure, and Presentation.
+Use the sample folder in github.com/ardalis/CleanArchitecture and on local disk at C:\dev\github-ardalis\CleanArchitecture\sample as a guide.
-- [ ] Use dependency inversion to decouple layers.
+- [ ] Use Repository and Specification patterns for data access.
+Use Ardalis.Specification.EntityFrameworkCore package.

 ### 3. Modular Monoliths
 - [ ] Create a new folder `03-ModularMonolith`.